Compass: Co-Exploration of Mapping and Hardware for Heterogeneous Multi-Chiplet Accelerators Targeting LLM Inference Service Workloads: Background

 \subsection{Chiplet Hardware Template}

-Figure \ref{fig:background_hardware} presents the hardware template used in this work, which is derived by extracting common features from existing chiplet accelerators \cite{magnifier,monad,NeuroSpector,m2m}.
-Multiple compute chiplets (which can have different dataflow architectures) are interconnected through a Network-on-Package (NoP) for inter-chiplet communication.
-Compute chiplets at the edge are connected to IO dies to enable communication with off-chip DRAM.
-Each chiplet contains a global buffer (GLB), post-processing unit, control unit, communication unit, and PE array.
-The PE array consists of a group of compute cores interconnected through an on-chip network, each containing input, weight, and output buffers as well as MAC arrays.
-Various chiplet accelerators can be realized by adjusting configuration parameters.
+Fig. \ref{fig:background_hardware} introduces the hardware template used in this study, derived by abstracting common features from existing chiplet accelerators\cite{magnifier,monad,m2m}.
+Multiple compute chiplets are interconnected via a Network-on-Package (NoP) to enable inter-chiplet communication.
+Edge chiplets are connected to IO dies for off-chip DRAM communication.
+The compute chiplets can be heterogeneous with different dataflows.

+Each chiplet includes a Global Buffer (GLB), post-processing units, control units, communication units, and a PE array.
+The GLB stores input/output activations and weights to support data reuse after tiling.
+Post-processing units consist of vector processors responsible for scalar operations and nonlinear functions (e.g., activation and normalization) following GEMM or GEMV computations.
+The control unit generates control signals for internal chiplet operations.
+The communication unit, comprising DMA and NoP routers, handles data exchange between chiplets and with DRAM.

+The PE array consists of compute cores interconnected by an on-chip network, each with input, weight, and output buffers along with a MAC array.
+These buffers allow further partitioning of GLB data to enhance energy efficiency through data reuse.
+The MAC array handles parallel processing of computational workloads.

+By tuning various configuration parameters of this template, we can emulate a wide range of existing chiplet accelerators.